 Building Decarbonization and Non-Pipeline Alternatives in Colorado's Mountains Communities

-On behalf of the Mountain Community Coalition (MCC), Synapse’s team, led by expert witness Kenji Takahashi, reviewed Public Service Company of Colorado’s (PSCo) proposed Mountain Energy Project, a $155 million plan to address gas supply constraints in the Eastern Mountain System through a portfolio of demand-side, non-pipeline alternatives and supplemental gas facilities.
-Synapse found that PSCo overstated demand forecasts and supply shortfalls by relying on unrealistic design temperatures, overlooking local and state decarbonization policies, and ignoring heating system limitations.
-The analysis also showed that demand-side solutions such as electrification, efficiency improvements, and thermal energy networks were undervalued.
-Synapse’s findings indicate that a demand-led portfolio could eliminate shortfalls by 2033 while more closely aligning with climate goals.
-The testimony recommends revisions to load forecasts, supply shortfalls, and implementation planning to prioritize equitable, climate-consistent solutions.
+On behalf of the Mountain Community Coalition (MCC), Synapse’s team, with expert witness Kenji Takahashi, reviewed Public Service Company of Colorado’s proposed Mountain Energy Project, a $155 million plan to address gas supply constraints in the Eastern Mountain System through a combination of demand-side non-pipeline alternatives and supplemental gas facilities.
+Synapse found that PSCo overstated demand forecasts and supply shortfalls by relying on unrealistic design temperatures, overlooking state and local decarbonization policies, and failing to account for heating system limitations.
+The Company also undervalued demand-side solutions such as electrification, energy efficiency, and thermal networks.
+Synapse’s analysis demonstrates that a demand-led portfolio could eliminate shortfalls by 2033 while aligning more closely with climate goals.
+The testimony recommends revising demand forecasts, reassessing supply shortfalls, and refining implementation planning to prioritize equitable, climate-consistent solutions.
+A settlement agreement was proposed addressing some of the shortcomings identified by Synapse, including changes to the non-pipeline alternative measures and heating system limitations.